Introduction

 Embryology

 The carotid sheath, like other fascial tissues, is derived from mesoderm.
-The adventitia of the cervical great arteries becomes apparent by 15 weeks gestation and is one of the earliest components of the fetal deep cervical fascia.[3][4]
+The adventitia of the cervical great arteries becomes apparent by 15 weeks gestation and is 1 of the earliest components of the fetal deep cervical fascia.[3][4]
 The carotid sheath does not appear until approximately 20 weeks gestation.
-At this time, it is fused with the pretracheal fascia but not yet integrated into the prevertebral lamina of the deep cervical fascia.[5][6]
+Currently, it is fused with the pretracheal fascia but has not yet been integrated into the prevertebral lamina of the deep cervical fascia.[5][6]

 Blood Supply and Lymphatics

 The external carotid artery exits the carotid sheath at this point to travel within the parotid gland.
-The internal carotid artery continues within the sheath and is initially bulbous as it contains within its arterial wall the carotid sinus, a baroreceptor regulating blood pressure.
+The internal carotid artery continues within the sheath and is initially bulbous as it contains the carotid sinus, a baroreceptor regulating blood pressure, within its arterial wall.
 The carotid body is a separate structure situated behind the bifurcation.
 This chemoreceptor is primarily receptive to changes in oxygen partial pressures and is thus involved in respiratory reflexes.
-The glossopharyngeal and vagus nerves innervate both the carotid sinus and the carotid body.
+The glossopharyngeal and vagus nerves innervate the carotid sinus and the carotid body.
 The common carotid artery gives off no branches of its own and enters the skull base through the carotid canal in the anteromedial part of the temporal bone.[7]

 Nerves

-The nerves that travel within the carotid sheath are the vagus, hypoglossal, and accessory cranial nerves, as well as branches of the ansa cervicalis and sympathetic nerves.
+The nerves that travel within the carotid sheath are the vagus, hypoglossal, accessory cranial nerves, and branches of the ansa cervicalis and sympathetic nerves.

 Vagus Nerve